Zheng Zhilong: Early life

 Zheng left home as a teenager, jumping aboard a merchant ship.
 Sources vary on why he left home, some saying he slipped his hand up the skirt of one of his father's concubines, others recording his father chasing him through the streets with a stick.
 Zheng went to Macau where his mother's brother lived (his uncle).
-The story of him trying to touch his father's concubine is deemed to be "implausible", with it more likely he ran away because he wanted to or his father kicked him out for delinquent behavior like his tendency to engage in constant fighting and vandalism in public.
+Xing Hang deemed the story of him trying to touch his father's concubine is deemed to be "implausible", as he more favored the second version where Zheng Zhilong most likely ran away because he wanted to or his father kicked him out for engaging in constant fighting and vandalism in public.
 He was baptized as a Catholic in Macau, receiving the Christian name Nicholas Gaspard.
-His uncle asked him to take some cargo to Hirado, Japan, where he met a rich old Min man named Li Dan, the Japanese city's Kapitan Cina or Chinese headman, who became his possible mentor.
+His uncle asked him to take some cargo to Hirado, Japan, where he met a rich old Min man named Li Dan, the Japanese city's Kapitan Cina (literally Chinese captain Jan Malay), who became his possible mentor.
 Li Dan had close ties with the Europeans and he arranged for Zheng to work as an interpreter for the Dutch (Zheng spoke Portuguese which the Dutch could also speak).
 Zheng spoke Portuguese, Chinese and Japanese.
 In 1622, when Dutch forces took over the Pescadores archipelago off the Taiwan Strait, Li Dan sent Zheng to the Pescadores to work with the Dutch as a translator in peace negotiations during the war between the Ming and Dutch over the islands.
 Before leaving Japan, he met and married a local Japanese woman named Tagawa Matsu.
 He conceived Koxinga with her, leaving Japan before she gave birth in 1624.
 The terms 合巹 and 隔冬 are used to describe his marriage to Tagawa Matsu in the Taiwan Waiji while the term 割同 was used by Foccardi.

 The group of traders working with the Kapitan Cina wanted to arrange for a fellow Chinese woman, Lady Yan to marry Zheng Zhilong.